CADViewer/cadviewer-testapp-react-01/README.md

 ## This package does not contains

-1: The [back-end AutoXchange 2023 Windows](https://github.com/CADViewer/cadviewer-conversion-server-windows) ,[back-end AutoXchange 2023 Linux](https://github.com/CADViewer/cadviewer-conversion-server-linux) conversion server and connecting scripts.
+1: The [back-end AutoXchange 2025](https://github.com/CADViewer/cadviewer-conversion-server) conversion server and connecting scripts.
 Install these separately!

 **NOTE:** With this download, use the NodeJS CAD conversion server: https://github.com/CADViewer/cadviewer-conversion-server

 2: The converter folder structure contains a larger set of fonts, installed in /cadviewer/converters/ax2022/windows/fonts/, but a fuller set of fonts can be installed, found on our [download](https://cadviewer.com/download) site.

-Read the sections on installing and handling [Fonts](https://tailormade.com/ax2020techdocs/installation/fonts/) in [AutoXchange 2022 TechDocs](https://tailormade.com/ax2020techdocs/) and [TroubleShooting](https://tailormade.com/ax2020techdocs/troubleshooting/).
+Read the sections on installing and handling [Fonts](https://tailormade.com/ax2020techdocs/installation/fonts/) in [AutoXchange 2025 TechDocs](https://tailormade.com/ax2020techdocs/) and [TroubleShooting](https://tailormade.com/ax2020techdocs/troubleshooting/).

 ## How to Use